-O God of Gods, O King of Kings, Eternal Father of all things, in heav'n above and everywhere, by whom all Kings their sceptres bear, Great God of Charles, our blessed King, who peace and joy to us doth bring, Whom thou a chief and royal guide did'st for our guideless troupe provide.
+O God of Gods, O King of Kings, Eternal Father of all things, in heav'n and earth and everywhere, by whom all Kings their sceptres bear, Great God of Charles, our blessed King, Great King of peace, Great King of peace, Heav'n's darling, England's happiness, Heav'n's darling, England's happiness, To him we pray thee in this song, that he may live and prosper long.

-Now we beseech thee, mighty Lord, to us such heav'nly grace afford, to this united Monarchy, this Empire of Great Britainy, to thy high pleasure consecrate, may so long bless his Royal State, that finally it be not done till the great coming of thy Son, And that his health, his joy, his peace, may as his reign and years increase.
+And we beseech thee, mighty Lord, to us such favour to afford, that his triumphant festival, his holy day Imperial, to his Inaug'ring consecrated, may be so often celebrated, that finally it be not done till the great coming of thy Son, And that his health, his joy, his peace, may as his reign and years increase.

 To the Almighty Trinity,

 three persons in one Deity,

-most bright and glorious in heav'n above,
+all glorious in heav'n, in heav'n,

 all praise, all thanks, all laud be giv'n,

 With organs, trumpets, and with flutes,

-with cornets, clarions, and with lutes,
+with cornets, viols, and with lutes,

 with harps, with cymbals, and with shawms,

 with sacred anthems, hymns, and psalms,

 with notes of angels and of men,

 sing Alleluia, Amen.